 - Date: Click or tap the "Date" input field, then the date setting menu is displayed.
-Select a proper date, then click or tap OK to confirm the date modification. - Otherwise, click or tap or any area outside this menu to cancel date modification and exit the menu. - Time: Click or tap the "Time" input field, then the time setting menu is displayed.
+The three dials in the menu represent year, month, and day.
+Set a proper date, then click or tap OK to confirm the date modification.
+Otherwise, click or tap - or any area outside this menu to cancel date modification and exit the menu. - Time: Click or tap the "Time" input field, then the time setting menu is displayed.
+The two dials in the menu represent hour and minute.
 Select the proper hour and minute to set the time.
-After setup, click or tap OK to confirm the setting.
-Otherwise, click or tap or any area outside this menu to cancel time modification and exit the menu.
+After setup, click or tap OK to confirm the setting. - Otherwise, click or tap or any area outside this menu to cancel time modification and exit the menu.

-20.3 About this Oscilloscope
+21.3 About this Oscilloscope